Pier Cesare Bori: Biography

 Bori studied jurisprudence, theology and biblical studies, and in 1970 became a professor at the 'Alma Mater Studiorum', the University of Bologna, holding the position of professor of "History of Christianity and the Churches" in the Faculty of Political Science, and teaching also "Moral Philosophy" and "Human rights in an era of globalization."

-Director of the "Masters Degree Program in human rights and humanitarian intervention," he held the position of "visiting professor" in the United States, Tunisia, and in Japan.
+Director of the "Masters Degree Program in human rights and humanitarian intervention," he held the position of "visiting professor" in the United States, Tunisia, and Japan.

 Bori is a late notable published scholar of Tolstoy.
-He wrote the introduction to War & Preace by Tolstoy, was featured in an article in L'Espresso, and had an extensive obituary in La Repubblica newspaper:
+He wrote the introduction to War & Peace by Tolstoy, was featured in an article in L'Espresso, and had an extensive obituary in La Repubblica newspaper:

 "A life for human rights has been turned off Pier Cesare Bori A few days ago, the appointment of the UNESCO Chair for religious pluralism and peace had said, "I'll do what my health will allow me."
 In his last will he asked for: "Silence, meditation and not speeches."
-The family mentioned in the funeral notice ad: "Killed by asbestos" (he died from a mesothelioma caused by asbestos poisoning).
+The family mentioned in the funeral notice ad: "Killed by asbestos" (he died from mesothelioma caused by asbestos poisoning).

 He had just been appointed holder of the UNESCO Chair for religious pluralism and peace.

 He arrived in Bologna in the '70s, called by Giuseppe Alberigo Institute for Religious Sciences, he then followed the academic route: he was a lecturer until 1970 covering the post of Professor of the History of Christianity and the Church in political science, also teaching moral philosophy and human rights in globalization.
 He was Director, with Professor Gustavo Gozzi, the Masters in human rights and humanitarian intervention, he was a visiting professor in the U.S., Japan and Tunisia.